Human Rights Initiatives

 Harassment consultation service

-The SoftBank Group takes reports of any kind of harassment seriously and takes appropriate action, including fact-finding investigations, remedial measures and measures to prevent recurrence, while maintaining confidentiality to ensure that the consulter is not disadvantaged.
+The SoftBank Group takes reports of any kind of harassment sincerely and takes appropriate action, including fact-finding investigations, remedial measures and measures to prevent recurrence, while maintaining confidentiality to ensure that the consulter is not disadvantaged.
 Based on this policy, we have established a permanent consultation service for all employees (executives, regular employees, employees on loan, contract employees, temporary employees) regarding acts of harassment.

 All cases reported through the consultation service will be investigated by the Human Resources Department with due consideration given to the protection of the privacy of the consulter.
-If the investigation confirms the fact of harassment, the Disciplinary Review Committee will deliberate on the punishment of the offender, and will promptly take corrective and remedial measures and implement appropriate measures to prevent recurrence.
+If a serious investigation confirms the fact of harassment, the Disciplinary Review Committee will deliberate on the punishment of the offender, and will promptly take corrective and remedial measures and implement appropriate measures to prevent recurrence.
 In addition, the contents of the consultation will be strictly controlled and will not be reported to any third party without the consent of the individual.

 Cooperation with stakeholders